 2009- The 7-acre parcel of land was paid off, and plans started for development.
 Residential building for housing teams and volunteers on the main campus was finished, the Technical Institute building finished and a brand new 25-computer lab set up for information technology classes.
 Cooking classes also started.
 The Technical Institute and Bible College served 350 students.

 2010- The January 12 earthquake hit, severely damaging the Technical Institute building.
 The perimeter wall collapsed and was re-built in 3 months, temporary elementary classes were built and 7 elementary classes opened in October.
 The work on the Medical Clinic building also began in October.
 New engineering designs were made for the reconstruction of the Technical Institute.
 The wall around the new 7-acre land (South Campus) was started.

 2011- New construction of Technical Institute was started; ten community wells drilled in various areas.
 The local church shelter was re-built to accomodate our growing and thriving congregation and has now grown to over 500 members, and the Tapion church ha grown to over 200.
 Haiti ARISE acquired a third church in the mountain village of DieuFou.

-2012- The medical clinic building is finished and will be opened for full time operations in October 2012, with 6 new Haitian staff.
+2012- The medical clinic building finished and opened for full time operations in October 2012, with 6 new Haitian staff.
 The elementary school classes have expanded to include up to grade 6 with over 350 students.
 The new technical institute reconstruction of Phase 1 of the building will be complete by the end of 2012.

 2013- Construction of the technical school building was completed and furnishings to equip the classes were purchased.
 Classes re-opened with 400 students in Electricity, plumbing, tiling, construction, English, Bible and business.
 Children's village duplexes one and two out of six were constructed.